kabonKoda/react-native-nitro-screen-recorder/README.md

 **Platform:** iOS, Android

 **Parameters:**

 - `onRecordingStarted?: () => void` — Called when a global recording begins.
 - `onRecordingFinished?: (file?: ScreenRecordingFile) => void` — Called after recording ends (with a delay to allow the file to settle).
 - `onBroadcastPickerShown?: () => void` — Called when the broadcast picker on ios is shown.
 - `onBroadcastPickerDismissed?: () => void` — Called with the broadcast picker on ios is dismissed.
+- `ignoreRecordingsInitiatedElsewhere?: boolean - `iOS-only`allows the listener to only callback when the`startGlobalRecording` is called.
 - `settledTimeMs?: number` — Milliseconds to wait after recording end before attempting to retrieve the file.
 Defaults to 500.

 **Returns:** `{ isRecording: boolean }` — whether a global recording is currently active.

 **Example:**

 ```tsx
 import { useGlobalRecording } from 'react-native-nitro-screen-recorder';